spacetimeengineer/mupy/README.md

 ## Note from the developer

-- Its a model thant needsto be perfected.
+- Its a model thant needsto be perfected and this goes hand in hand with the fact that it is built with sub-optimal components (difficult to integrate the tools).
-- It is buildt with sub-optimaal components and will eventually need to be rewritten I think.
-- It ws desgined with requirements only.
+- Its mostly for 3D rinting inpractice for me but that isnt nessecaryilythe only thing it can be used for.
+- It is a meal made with ingrediants which werent optimal but sufficient for demonstrating.
+- Goals Requirements and Contraints
+- It should be rewrittenwith better components

--
+- Things I want

 ### Why build mupy